 For how long to leave the dye in, read the instructions on the bottle.
 Since this whole procedure is quite slow, the sections you begin with will be exposed to the dye longer than the ones you do last.
 To ensure that all your foils are the same colour after the instructed period of time, you may want to section off all the pieces of hair you want dyed first, then quickly work to dye and wrap them up.

 What Else Can You Use Foil For?

-However, foils aren't only used for dying sections of hair.
+However, foils aren't only used for dyeing sections of hair.
 Here are just a few professional tips and tricks which are extremely handy for DIY, at-home hair colouring sessions.

 Tips for Root Protection

-What do your think about do-it-yourself home dyeing with foils?
+What do you think about do-it-yourself home dyeing with foils?

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.